kowsar89/just-my-notes/source/_posts/using-ai-for-code-review.md

 When a GitLab Merge Request (MR) is assigned to me, I go straight to the raw diff view.
 This gives me a cleaner view of what changed.
 The trick is simple: just add `.diff` to the end of the MR URL.

-*For example, if the original MR URL is*: https://gitlab.com/kowsar89/project-name/-/merge_requests/1200
+For example, if the original MR URL is: https://gitlab.com/kowsar89/project-name/-/merge_requests/1200

-*Then the `.diff` URL becomes*: https://gitlab.com/kowsar89/project-name/-/merge_requests/1200.diff
+Then the `.diff` URL becomes: https://gitlab.com/kowsar89/project-name/-/merge_requests/1200.diff

 I open that in my browser and copy the entire diff text.

+**💡 Note:** This same `.diff` trick works for GitHub Pull Requests (PR) too — just add `.diff` at the end of the PR URL.

 ## 📝 Step-2: Feed the Diff into ChatGPT